Chronovyan/4everCode/CONTRIBUTING.md

-# Contributing to Chronovyan
+# Contributing to Forever

-Thank you for your interest in contributing to Chronovyan!
+Thank you for your interest in contributing to Forever!
 We're excited to have you on board.
 This guide will help you get started with contributing to the project.

 ## Table of Contents